datahub-project/datahub/docs/api/datahub-apis.md

 DataHub supplys several APIs to manipulate metadata on the platform:
 - The [GraphQL API](docs/api/graphql/getting-started.md) is our recommended option for querying and manipulating the metadata graph.
-- We offer an [OpenAPI](docs/api/openapi/openapi-usage-guide.md) schema defining the REST API used by our SDKs.
 - The [Rest.li API](docs/api/restli/restli-overview.md) is a much more powerful, low level API intended only for advanced users.
+- We offer an [OpenAPI](docs/api/openapi/openapi-usage-guide.md) schema defining the Rest.li API used by our SDKs.

 ## GraphQL API